 Canada’s Distinguished Dissertation Awards (DDA) recognize Canadian doctoral dissertations that make unusually significant and original contributions to their academic field.
 They were established in 1994 and are presented annually.
 There are two awards: one for engineering, medical sciences and natural sciences; and one for fine arts, humanities and social sciences.
 The Awards are granted by the Canadian Association for Graduate Studies (CAGS) and are sponsored by Proquest-UMI (University Microfilms International).

-They include a $1,500 prize, a Citation Certificate, and travel expenses of up to $1,500 to attend the 2017 CAGS Annual Conference (Quebec City, Quebec).
+The award includes a $1,500 prize, a Citation Certificate, and travel expenses of up to $1,500 to attend the 2018 CAGS 56th Annual Conference in Winnipeg, Manitoba - Fort Garry Hotel.

 - Letter of support from the Graduate Chair (1-2 pages), which also includes the following information: